Benbentwo/atmos-extension/README.md

 - **Side-by-side preview**: Opens in a new editor pane for easy comparison
 - **No CLI required**: Pure TypeScript implementation matches `atmos describe component` output

+### 📋 Stack Viewer (Activity Bar)

+- **Dedicated panel**: Click the Atmos icon in the activity bar to open the Stack Viewer
+- **Fully rendered view**: See all components with their complete, deep-merged configuration
+- **Expandable tree**: Browse vars, settings, backend, and metadata for each component
+- **Import visualization**: View the import chain and inheritance hierarchy
+- **Click to navigate**: Jump to component definitions or imported files
+- **Auto-updates**: Refreshes automatically when switching between stack files
+- **No CLI required**: Pure TypeScript implementation for instant feedback

 ### 🗂️ Multi-Workspace Support

 - **Automatic discovery**: Finds all `atmos.yaml` files in your opened folder